When Is It Time To Get Children’s Eyes Tested?

 BOOK A CHILD EYE EXAM BEFORE THEY GO BACK TO SCHOOL

-It’s a good idea to book your child’s eye exam now, before you get caught up in all the hustle and bustle of getting back into your regular routine of school, afterschool lessons, sports, and more.
+It’s a good idea to book your child’s eye exam now even if you are caught up in all the hustle and bustle of getting back into your routine of school, after-school lessons, sports, and more.